regulondbunam/mongo-filter-object-parser/README.md

 - Has more control at deep-level, as Binary tree expression (at this moment, tree can grow to the left).
 - Can be used logical operators like NOT, AND & OR.
 - Value is case insensitive.
+- Queries with numerical range (float or integer)

 ### Out of scope

-- Queries with range are not available support currently.
+- Queries with date range are not available support currently.

 ### Syntax